How To Teach Math: 10 Effective Strategies For Teaching Math In The Classroom

 Let’s dive into the 9 essential takeaways for teachers and students to follow together, whatever stage they’re at on their math learning journey.

-When you study math, check your prior knowledge.
-Work out what topics you need to know before starting the new math concept you’re trying to learn.
+When you teach math, use retrieval practice to check students’ previous knowledge.
+Work out what topics they know before starting the new math concept.
 Building on insecure foundations results in insecure knowledge – it’s not a good shortcut.

 Mathematics is a hierarchical subject, in that understanding new concepts depends on other underlying fundamental concepts.
-For example, in order to understand how multiplication works, students need to have a well-developed concept of addition and be able to appreciate the concept of repeated addition and the links to multiplication.
+For example, to understand how multiplication works, students need to have a well-developed concept of addition to understand the concept of repeated addition and the links to multiplication.

-The more complex the level of math, the more foundational blocks of understanding are needed.
+The more complex the math level, the more foundational understanding blocks are needed.
 For example, fraction addition requires an understanding of:

 • What a fraction is and what it represents;